herd/herdtools7/diy/README.txt

 ** Law **

-Herd authors are Jade Alglave and Luc Maranget.

-Litmus authors are Luc Maranget and Susmit Sarkar.

-Diy proper authors are Jade Alglave and Luc Maranget.
+The authors of the diy7 tool suite are Jade Alglave and Luc Maranget.

-Copyright 2010--2013: Institut National de Recherche en Informatique et en Automatique, and the authors.
+Copyright 2010--present: Institut National de Recherche en Informatique et en Automatique, and the authors.

-Diy is released under the terms of the Gnu Lesser General Public License (LGPL).
+Diy7 is released under the terms of the CeCILL-B free software license agreement.
 See file LICENSE.txt